Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

 In July-1941, we find her in station 56 of Convoy OS 1.
-This was a Freetown bound convoy, which left Liverpool on July 24 (July 21?) and arrived Freetown Aug.
-10, but Jernfjeld was only bound for Glasgow; she arrived Clyde on July 25, according to Page 2 - see the external link provided in the table above for more convoy information; other Norwegian ships are also listed.
-Later that year Jernfjeld, with destination Iceland only, joined the westbound North Atlantic Convoy ON 12, which originated in Liverpool on Sept.
+This was a Freetown bound convoy, which left Liverpool on July 24 and arrived Freetown Aug.
+10, but Jernfjeld was only bound for Glasgow; she arrived Clyde on July 25, according to Page 2 - a direct link to A. Hague's listing for this convoy has been provided in the table above; Anna Knudsen, Emma Bakke, Erviken and G. C. Bøvig are also named.
+With destination Iceland, Jernfjeld later joined the westbound North Atlantic Convoy ON 12, which originated in Liverpool on Sept.
 1. Jernfjeld sailed from Loch Ewe on Sept.
 3 and arrived Reykjavik on the 8th, having detached from the convoy the day before.
-In Nov.-1941, she shows up in station 14 of the westbound Convoy ON 35, again bound for Iceland, where she arrived on Nov.
-15 - see Page 3.
-Jernfjeld had left the convoy at 17:00 on Nov.
+Going back to the archive document, we see that she returned to the U.K. the following month and in Nov.-1941, she can be found in station 14 of the westbound Convoy ON 35, again bound for Iceland, where she arrived on Nov.
+15. According to the Commodore's notes, she had left the convoy at 17:00 on Nov.
 13 with escort Thirlmere, 60 23N 14 21W.
-Both these convoys had several Norwegian ships, as will be seen when following the links.
+Both these convoys also had other Norwegian ships, as will be seen when following the links.
 (The Commodore's narrative is also available for ON 35).
+Jernfjeld's voyages in this period are shown on Page 3; she headed back to the U.K. on Dec.
+16, arriving Loch Ewe on the 20th.
+Her 1942 voyages also start on this document.

-Jernfjeld was at Falmouth on Aug.
+Her 1942 voyages continue on Page 4 and Page 5.
+She was at Falmouth on Aug.
 29-1942 when German bombers attacked.
 One of the bombs fell so close by that she sprang a leak.
 She was beached, then towed to dock a couple of days later and repaired.
-According to Page 5 of the documents received from the Norwegian archives, she did not leave again until Oct.
+According to Page 5, she did not leave again until Oct.
 17.

 Her 1943 voyages start on Page 6, continuing on Page 7 and Page 8.
 The Memorial for Seamen in Stavern, Norway, says she lost a crew member on Sept.
-30-1943, namely Able Seaman Trygve Løberg, who is said to have died at sea on that date, following an accident on board; judging from the information found on Page 8 of the archive documents, it looks like Jernfjeld was at Gravesend on that date.
+30-1943, namely Able Seaman Trygve Løberg, who is said to have died at sea on that date, following an accident on board - ref. external link at the end of this page.
+"Våre falne", a series of 4 books naming Norwegians who lost their lives in WW II, says he drowned that day, shortly after departure London.
+From Page 8, we learn that Jernfjeld had arrived Gravesend on Sept.
+29 (departure is given as Oct.
+9, but it's possible some movements are missing).
 Her Dec.-1943 voyages are listed on Page 9, which also holds some of her early 1944 voyages.

 She was used as supply ship for the invasion of Normandy (Overlord), arriving Omaha Beach on June 11-1944, departing again on July 8, according to "Nortraships flåte" by J. R. Hegland.
 Hegland adds that the reason for this long stay was the fact that a storm had caused a flash flood, resulting in Jernfjeld and several other ships drifting so far up on the beach that there was not enough water beneath them to enable them to go out at high tide.
 Bulldozers dug a channel in the sand so that she was finally able to get out.
-See also Page 10 and Page 11 for info on her 1944 voyages (some early 1945 voyages are also shown on the latter document).
+Page 10 and Page 11 have more 1944 voyages (some early 1945 voyages are also shown on the latter document).

-On VE Day, she's said to have been in Antwerp, having arrived there from Southend on May 7-1945 with Convoy TAM 160 (together with Martin Bakke), departing again on May 10 with Convoy ATM 150, with arrival Southend the next day - see also Page 12.
+On VE Day, she was in Antwerp, having arrived there from Southend on May 7-1945 with Convoy TAM 160, according to A. Hague (together with Martin Bakke), departing again on May 10 with Convoy ATM 150, with arrival Southend the next day - see also Page 12.
 Her 1945 voyages continue on Page 13, while Page 14 has the rest (up to and including Apr.-1946).

 Related external links: